Meet the people behind EBU, including information about the elected leadership of EBU, board positions and EBU office staff.

 - Second Vice President: Bárbara Martín Muñoz, Spain

 Bárbara was born in Granada, Spain, in 1974, she is partially sighted.

-She gained a law degree in 1997 at Granada University, and then went on to obtain a Politics and Administration Degree from the Spanish Open University.
+She gained a law degree in 1997 at Granada University, and then went on to obtain a Politics and Administration Degree from the Spanish Open University in 2018.

-She worked in the legal Department of ONCISA Real Estate SL.from 2000to 2007, and in 2007 became a Manager at the ONCE Technical Office for European Affairs, post which she held until January 2019.
+She worked in the legal Department of ONCISA Real Estate SL. from 2000 to 2007, and in 2007 became the Manager at the ONCE Technical Office for European Affairs, post which she held until January 2019.
 From February 2019 to the present time she has been employed as Head of the Resource Generation and External Partnerships Unit, at ONCE.